 There are several options available in rsync that can be used to control the behavior of the command.
 The most commonly used are:

-• -a or --archive option in rsync stands for archive mode, which is essentially equivalent to the combination of -rlptgoD options.
-By using this option, rsync will recursively synchronize directories, copy special and block devices, maintain symbolic links, and preserve modification times, groups, ownership, and permissions.
+options.
+By using this option, rsync will recursively synchronize directories, copy special and block devices, maintain symbolic links, and preserve modification times, groups, ownership, and permissions.-z

-• -z or --compress forces rsync to compress the transmitted data as it is transferred to the destination machine.
-It’s advisable to enable this option solely if the network connection to the remote machine is slow.
+forces rsync to compress the transmitted data as it is transferred to the destination machine.
+It’s advisable to enable this option solely if the network connection to the remote machine is slow.-P

-• -P is the same as --partial --progress in rsync.
+in rsync.
 By using this option, a progress bar is displayed during file transfer, and partially transferred files are retained.
-This option is particularly helpful when transferring large files over an unreliable or slow network connection.
+This option is particularly helpful when transferring large files over an unreliable or slow network connection.--delete

-• --delete option in rsync results in the removal of any additional files present in the destination location.
-This option is particularly handy for mirroring purposes.
+option in rsync results in the removal of any additional files present in the destination location.
+This option is particularly handy for mirroring purposes.-q

-• -q or --quiet use this option if you wish to silence non-error messages.
+use this option if you wish to silence non-error messages.-e

 Basic usage of Rsync